rmanak/tensorflow_tutorials/README.md

 ## Extras

-These are mainly some confusing concepts in TF Keras that I tried to clarify by code snippets.
+These are mainly some confusing concepts in TF/Keras that I tried to clarify by code snippets.

 - XTutorial 1: Demonstrates that `TimeDistributed(Dense(n))` layer in Keras is identical to applying `Dense(n)` layer.